-Pollution Incident Scenario:.....
+Pollution Incident Scenario:....Diesel spill outside diesel bund.....

 Instructions

 1. Select an Environmental Incident applicable to the site to test in a Pollution Scenario (this may include a major spill, equipment failure or breaches of license consent that may cause impacts onsite and to the surrounding community);